On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 Health issue #1 — skin allergies and itchiness

-Cavoodles can be prone to both food and environmental allergies which often trigger hives and itchy skin conditions like Atopic Dermatitis.
-Ear infections, incessant licking or over-grooming, and inflammation are also common signs of an allergic reaction.
+Cavoodles can be prone to food and environmental allergies which can trigger hives and itchy skin conditions like Atopic Dermatitis.
+Ear infections, excessive licking or over-grooming, and inflammation are common signs of an allergic reaction.

 Allergies trigger a pup’s immune system which releases histamines to defend the body against the invading allergen.
 It’s these histamines that cause the red, itchy and inflamed skin.
 The gut microbiome helps to modulate the immune system, making gut health vital for allergen defence.